-Throughout 2018 Alicia Reyes McNamara will be working with Church Street children and their families through the FLIP programme at The Portman Family Centre and Gateway Academy.
+Throughout 2018 Alicia Reyes McNamara has been working with Church Street children and their families through the FLIP programme at The Portman Family Centre and Gateway Academy primary school.

 Gateway Academy is the largest neighbourhood primary school, it actively promotes a positive approach to the development of bilingualism.
 Children who are learning English as a second language have access to a full curriculum and are encouraged to use their home languages as well as becoming fully competent in English.